2giosangmitom/2giosangmitom.github.io/cv/cv.typ

 = Open-source Contributions

-Although these projects are not directly related to web development, they have helped me improve my collaboration skills.
-I am passionate about contributing to open-source software initiatives.
+My passion for contributing to open-source software has significantly enhanced my collaboration skills.
+While these projects are not directly related to web development, they showcase my commitment to continuous learning and community engagement.

 *Personal Projects*
 - #link("https://github.com/2giosangmitom/nightfall.nvim")[*nightfall.nvim*]: A sublime Neovim colorscheme, immerse in twilight hues for enhanced focus and creativity.
+- #link("https://github.com/2giosangmitom/dotfiles")[*dotfiles*]: My NixOS configuration tailored for daily use ensures a smooth and productive environment.
+- #link("https://github.com/2giosangmitom/leetcode")[*leetcode*]: LeetCode solutions implemented in Rust, Go, and TypeScript.

 // = Awards and Honors
 //